sonic-net/sonic-linkmgrd/doc/default_route.md

 To meet requirement #5, we want to cache the default route status, and when mux mode is switching between `auto` and `manual`, linkmgrd can determine if it should stop or resume heartbeat sending.

 * Avoid proactive switches
-It's obvious that, switching a ToR without defualt route to `active` is meaningless.
+It's obvious that, switching a ToR without default route to `active` is meaningless.
 Though eventually, due to suspending of heartbeat, the other ToR will take over the traffic, we will expect 300 ms packet loss in between.
 Thus, we will explicitly avoid switching to `active` if a ToR is missing default route.
 The state transition path above will hence be updated at step #2, like below:

 ```